 It has value lesser than the least value of capacitance.

-When a capacitor is connected to a battery
+When a capacitor is connected to a battery:

 When an uncharged capacitor is connected to a battery, charges flow from the poles of the battery to the plates of the capacitor and this process continues till the potential across the capacitor attains the potential difference of the battery.
-The current flows in the circuit till the time the capacitor is charged and then it ceases.
+The current flow in the circuit till the time the capacitor is charged and then it ceases.